sandialabs/hyram/CONTRIBUTING.md

 ## B.5 Miscellaneous Notes

 #### Issue: form fails to display in MSVS designer
-Forms containing custom controls cannot be displayed by the MSVS GUI designer when the project is built in x64.
+**Winforms Forms containing custom controls cannot be displayed by the MSVS GUI designer when the project is built in x64.**
-(This is a known issue with the designer, which can only handle 32-bit controls.)

-If a form fails to load, rebuild the `Hyram.Gui` and `Hyram.Units` projects in `Any CPU` configuration mode.
+This is a known issue with the designer, which can only handle 32-bit controls.
+If a form fails to load due to a custom control, rebuild the `Hyram.Gui` and `Hyram.Units` projects in `Any CPU` configuration mode.
 MSVS may also need to be restarted.
 Be sure to reset the configurations to `x64` after editing with the designer.

 When adding custom controls to a form, ensure that the custom control is not set as a public property of the form.
 Automated tools, such as various ReSharper tools, may also erroneously apply this property.
 When this occurs, ensure that the control is set as a private property in the designer.cs file.

+**Winforms forms deriving from a custom form class fail to display in the GUI designer.**

+Similar to above, this is a known issue that apparently has not been fixed as of 2022.
+To display these forms in the designer, you must set the platform target of the solution and of *every* project to x86.
+Clean and rebuild.
+You may need to restart MSVS as well.

+This may cause compilation to fail due to a python.NET incompatibility.
+If this occurs, edit the form in the designer as needed and then restore the platform target settings.
+In some cases you can set the target to Any CPU after doing the above, and the designer will still load until the next clean.

 <a name="py-dev">&nbsp;</a>